Skip Navigation

 Description:

-Project Activities: The researchers will investigate the impact of the Content-Focused Coaching model.
-Content-focused coaching entails a long-term engagement of teachers in a learning community, focused on a specific instructional program, with the opportunity to design, enact, and critique lessons with the guidance of a more expert practitioner.
-This expert practitioner or coach can teach the new content knowledge teachers need, and is also able to assist in the performance of new and demanding forms of teaching.
-When implemented well, coaching thus creates an apprenticeship environment for learning the knowledge, skills, and beliefs of the expert reading teacher.
+Project Activities: The researchers investigated the impact of the Content-Focused Coaching model.
+The research team defined content-focused coaching as a long-term engagement of teachers in a learning community focused on a specific instructional program with the opportunity to design, enact, and critique lessons with the guidance of a more expert practitioner.
+The expert practitioner or coach taught new content knowledge teachers need and assisted in the performance of new and demanding forms of teaching.
+In this project the researchers aimed to determine whether the coaching model could create an apprenticeship environment for learning the knowledge, skills, and beliefs of the expert reading teacher.

 Setting: The schools are located in Texas.